Northern Wisconsin Waterfalls

 Notes: This falls is also know as Maple Creek Falls.
 The falls are in a very steep canyon.

 This is a low, wide waterfall.
 Its width varies greatly depending on the water levels.
-Nawadaha Falls is similar to but a little higher than Manido Falls.
+Nawadaha Falls is similar to, but a little higher than, Manido Falls.
 The steepest part of the falls is on the eastern side, and when the river is low, most of the water flows there.
 There is a nice natural overlook out in front of this drop easily reached from the trail on the east side of the river.

-South Boundary Road is not to far beyond Nawadaha Falls.
+South Boundary Road is not too far beyond Nawadaha Falls.
 You can cross the river here and hike down the other side to make a loop around all the Presque Isle Falls.
 The eastern side is much wilder, but the whole hike is very enjoyable.

-A nice easy to visit waterfall on the Michigan/Wisconsin border.
+A nice, easy-to-visit waterfall on the Michigan/Wisconsin border.

 This waterfall is located on the Montreal River just a few miles upstream of Saxon Falls.
 The Montreal River forms part of the border between Michigan and Wisconsin so the falls is technically in both states, and can be visited from either state, but it is most easily visited from the Wisconsin side.

 Some sources refer to this as Peterson Falls, and the sign on the highway says "Peterson Falls".
-However others say that this falls is Interstate Falls and that Peterson Falls is a smaller waterfall upstream of Interstate Falls.
+However, others say that this falls is Interstate Falls and that Peterson Falls is a smaller waterfall upstream of Interstate Falls.

-From Hurley head west for about .6 miles.
+From Hurley, head west for about .6 miles.
 This is just past the US 2/US 51 interchange.
 Look for the large Ero Nasi Construction sign and the smaller Peterson Falls sign.
 Turn right onto the gravel road.
 Follow this road a short distance (.3 miles) to a small turn around.
 Park here.
 The trail follows the river bank.
-It is about a 10 minute walk to Peterson Falls.
+It is about a 10-minute walk to Peterson Falls.
 The other waterfall is apparently in this same area and much closer to the parking area.

 You can reach the gravel road if you are heading east but it is easy to miss because US 2 is a divided highway here.
 There is no "Peterson Falls" sign for eastbound traffic.

 There are no fences here and you can get right down to the base or top of the falls.
-The area looks fairly wild despite the fact there is a house just downstream on the Michigan side of the falls.
+The area looks fairly wild, despite the fact there is a house just downstream on the Michigan side of the falls.

-Potato Falls is in Gurney Wisconsin.
+Potato Falls is in Gurney, Wisconsin.
 This is a very impressive waterfall.
 If you are tired of having your hands held by the State Parks and are looking for a big waterfall that you can freely climb all over, risking life and limb, this is the one for you.

 The waterfall is located in a county park in Gurney.
 The park is easy to find, and there is no fee.
 Gurney is on Hwy 169, about 12 miles northeast of Copper Falls State Park and about 3 miles south of US 2.
 The park is at the end of Potato River Falls Road, west of Hwy 169.
 Potato River Falls Road is gravel, but it is in good shape and the park is just about a mile from Hwy 169.

-The park consists of a parking lot, a picnic area, a pit toilet and some trails to view the falls.
+The park consists of a parking lot, a picnic area, a pit toilet, and some trails to view the falls.

 To view the upper falls take the trail to the left.
 There is a sign indicating it is the trail to the upper falls.
 The trail ends at an observation deck from which you can view the upper part of the waterfall.
 This is a complicated waterfall consisting of several drops each going in different directions.
 Below the part visible from the observation deck, the water tumbles down another 20 feet in two different places.
 In high water it probably becomes one big sheet of water.

 From the observation deck it is fairly easy to get down to the river.
-From here you can walk downstream to the top of the Lower Falls, or clamber around on the rocks and through the water looking for better views of the upper falls.
+From here you can walk downstream to the top of the lower falls, or clamber around on the rocks and through the water looking for better views of the upper falls.
 In higher water this may be dangerous if not impossible.
 If you could get to high ground on the far bank you might be able to get a more comprehensive view of the entire falls.

 This is one of the most impressive waterfalls in all of Wisconsin, especially if you are looking for some adventure.
-The waterfall is large, easy to find and provides all sorts of opportunities for exploration.
+The waterfall is large, easy to find, and provides all sorts of opportunities for exploration.
 There is also a nearby upper falls that is equally as impressive.

 There is an observation deck right by the parking lot from which you can get a somewhat obstructed view of the falls.
 It is tempting to try to get down to the river from here, and you will see evidence of people having worked their way down the steep hills, but if you go back to the parking lot you will find a maintained trail complete with stairs that will take you down into the gorge.
-At the bottom of this trail there is a observation deck from which you can get a nice distant view of the entire waterfall.
+At the bottom of this trail there is an observation deck from which you can get a nice distant view of the entire waterfall.

 A very scenic waterfall along an especially scenic part of the Black River.
 An added plus is the close proximity of the equally impressive Gorge Falls.
 These are two of the most impressive falls on the Black River and are also the two easiest to access.